Robert M. Simmons

 A maiden follows close behind

-with passions of a Latin kind.
+with passions of a fervent kind.

 She begs him not to leave her side,

-but he insists upon a ride.
+but he insists upon a ride:

-His Kawasaki has a lure
+his motorcycle has a lure

-that all her warnings can not cure.
+that all her warnings will not cure.

-He mounts and starts his steel steed,
+He mounts and starts his steel steed

 as she continues still to plead.

-Then like a rocket spaceward bound,
+Then like a comet upward bound,

-leaving all caution on the ground,
+all caution left upon the ground,

 he hastens off with flames and smoke